 How spinal nerve compression feels

 Even though degenerative spine symptoms vary from person to person, there are a few general sensations and limitations that are fairly common across the population.
 These include:

 - Pain in one or more facet joints due to the irritation of a nerve within an arthritic joint

-- Pain at the site within the spine where a degenerative spine condition has compressed or otherwise made contact with a nerve root or the spinal cord
+- Pain at the site of the spine where a degenerative spine condition has compressed or otherwise made contact with a nerve root or the spinal cord

 - Pain that travels along the length of a compressed nerve

-- Loss of sensation or numbness in an area innervated by a compressed nerve
+- Loss of sensation or numbness in an area affected by a compressed nerve

-- Tingling in an area of the body innervated by a compressed nerve
+- Tingling in an area of the body affected by a compressed nerve

-- Weakness or reduced mobility in a muscle group innervated by a compressed nerve
+- Weakness or reduced mobility in a muscle group affected by a compressed nerve

 These symptoms are not always experienced constantly.
 Different postures or physical attitudes may give rise to one or more uncomfortable sensations, or produce a diminished level of pain.
 For example, leaning over a shopping cart is an act of spinal flexion.
 This action widens the space between the pinched nerve and the damaged disc or vertebra, sometimes temporarily alleviating the symptoms of nerve compression.

 What to do about degenerative spine symptoms

 The first thing to do if serious discomfort begins to affect your quality of life is to visit a doctor for an examination and diagnosis.
 If it turns out that a degenerative spine condition like osteoarthritis or degenerative disc disease is the underlying cause of your symptoms, a regimen of conservative treatment methods can typically be effective in relieving your condition.